 Mobile banking apps are fast becoming an essential tool for consumers looking to manage their finances more effectively.
 According to a recent study by Citi, mobile banking apps rank third behind social media apps and weather apps when it comes to the most used smartphone applications.
 The same study showed that 46 percent of people increased their mobile banking app usage over the previous year and that nine out of ten of these users preferred using them to visiting a physical bank.
 For millennials, the results are even more stunning, with 68 percent of them claiming that banking apps could eventually allow their smartphones to replace their wallets altogether.

-Given the rapid adoption of online banking applications, it’s critical for organizations to think about how these trends could shape financial services and money management in the near future.
-Although Facebook caused quite a bit of controversy when it announced plans to promote the Libra cryptocurrency last year, the idea that a social media company would try to push its way into the financial services space shouldn’t have been surprising.
-While Libra may not be getting off the ground anytime soon, there are plenty of other developments in the future of mobile banking that will continue to affect the way people manage their finances and spend money throughout 2020.
+Given the rapid adoption of online banking applications, it’s critical for organizations and businesses to consider how these trends will shape financial services and transactions as well as money management in the near future.
+It should come as no surprise that other companies are looking to get in on the financial action.
+In fact, Facebook caused quite a bit of controversy when it announced plans to promote the Libra cryptocurrency.
+While Libra may not be getting off the ground anytime soon, there are plenty of other developments in the future of mobile banking that will continue to affect the way people manage their finances and spend money throughout 2021.